 Welcome to Vancouver Division’s resources for patients – access information to support your care.

-NOTE for patients of retiring physicians – If you registered to have help finding a new primary care provider due to your physician’s retirement and are following-up on the status of that registration, please fill out this Patient Request Form.
+NOTE for patients who received a retirement notification letter from their family physician in the mail – If you registered to have help finding a new primary care provider due to your physician’s retirement and are following-up on the status of that registration, please fill out this Patient Request Form.
 You will hear from the Division in 5-7 business days.

-The Vancouver Division does not hold a list of publicly accepting family doctors and is unable to manage the public demand of attachment.
+The Division does not hold a list of publicly accepting family physicians and nurse practitioners and is unable to manage the public demand of attachment.

 Our recommended approach to finding care: